uoftcprg/pokerkit/docs/source/games.rst

    nature.can_deal_board()
    # True if the nature can deal the specified cards to the board, else False
    nature.can_deal_board(parse_cards('KsKcKh'))

+   # The game of this actor
+   player.game
+   # None if this actor is the nature, else the index of this player
+   player.index
+   # True if the actor is the nature, else False
+   player.is_nature()
+   # True if the actor is one of the players, else False
+   player.is_player()
+   # True if this actor is in turn to act, else False
+   player.is_actor()

    # The bet of the player
    player.bet